DwFinch07/PDF-Attendance-Parser/README.md

 Features

-Auto-detects month and year from the PDF header Extracts attended days for each child using sign-in time patterns Groups children who missed the same days (for efficient notification) Prioritises consecutive absences when a child has more than 5 absent days Excludes holidays/closed days you specify — they're invisible to the report Saves the report as a plain .txt file
+Auto-detects month and year from the PDF header.
+Extracts attended days for each child using sign-in time patterns.
+Groups children who missed the same days (for efficient notification).
+Prioritises consecutive absences when a child has more than 5 absent days.
+Excludes holidays/closed days you specify — they're invisible to the report.
+Saves the report as a plain .txt file.
-Progress bar and status log keep you informed while parsing
+Progress bar and status log keep you informed while parsing.

 Screenshots